limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ![One-Way Shell](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/5796446b.png)

-Zeus' 1-way shell has a weakness—it allows the use of subshells.
+Zeus' 1-way shell has a weakness—it allows the use of subshell.
 To bypass the restricted 1-way shell, I'm transferring a reverse shell over to `/tmp/rev` with `wget` running in a subshell.
 Over at my machine, I'm hosting a reverse shell (generated with `msfvenom`) with Python **SimpleHTTPServer** module.

 On my machine, I use the following `msfvenom` options to generate the reverse shell.